 Figure 14 shows the results.
-It is very surprising that the fluid particles released at A, B, and C are all coming from the tip endwall showing a spiral movement.
-The movement of the particles started at E seems to be independent from the A, B, C group.
-A particle released at D comes from the hub endwall showing a lift up around the middle axial chord.
+It is very surprising that the fluid particles released at A, B, and C all come from the tip end wall, showing a spiral movement.
+The movement of the particles started at E seems to be independent of the A, B, C group.
+A particle